scripting/electricPork/readme.md

 ### How to build

-This is the script I use to build Electric Pork on the Mac.
+1. cd <the directory with the electricPork code>

+2. npm install

-<code>sudo electron-packager .
-Electric-Pork --platform=darwin --arch=all --electron-version=0.37.5 --overwrite --icon=pork.icns</code>
+3. sudo electron-packager .
+"Electric Pork" --platform=darwin --arch=all --electron-version=0.37.5 --overwrite --icon=pork.icns

+There should be an Electric Pork sub-directory, with an app inside.
+You can copy that anywhere, or run it from that location.